extropium/leaflet_ionic/sql-for-data-science-1-master/week-4/README.md

 Especially if you're unfamiliar with the data, start small.
 Every statement starts with a `SELECT`.

-If using subqueries, start with the innermost qu
+If using subqueries, start with the innermost query, and work out from there.

+#### Test and troubleshoot

+- don't want until the end to test que